-It may surprise many homeowners to know that termite damage is not covered by many insurance plans, despite that fact that some termite populations in Texas, including that of the subterranean Formosan termite, have reached epidemic proportions.
-These termites are a particularly dangerous and invasive species, and the damage they pose to wooden structures surpasses that of floods and fires.
+It may surprise many homeowners to know that termite damage is not covered by many insurance plans, despite the fact that some termite populations in Texas, including that of the subterranean Formosan termite, have reached epidemic proportions.
+These termites are particularly dangerous and invasive pests, and the damage they pose to wooden structures surpasses that of floods and fires.
 Formosan termites are sometimes called “super termites” because of their propensity to breed incredibly quickly and their tendency to decimate any source of wood they come into contact with.

 There are upwards of 2,000 known species of termites, so in order to effectively combat an infestation, it’s important to know which species is causing problems.
 Biologically and behaviorally, Formosan termites are quite different from other species, which means that your local pest control professional will take unique precautions to counter these tenacious pests.

 As spring approaches, termite activity will become more pronounced, ultimately culminating in peak activity during the summer months.
 Formosan termites breed throughout the spring, and their populations can number in the millions.
 Naturally, great amounts of cellulose are required to sustain such a large colony, which compels them to seek out new feeding grounds - most notably, suburban homes.
 Like carpenter ants, these termites can silently and inconspicuously eat away at the foundations of a structure.
 If you suspect that termites have infiltrated your home, it’s extremely important to get in touch with your local pest control professional as quickly as possible.